- Dr Miguel Garcia-Sancho

 - Research Interests

-His research focuses on the history of agricultural biotechnology and the cloning of Dolly the sheep, and the development of concerted mapping and sequencing initiatives, with special attention to the science, politics and socio-economic expectations behind the human and other large-scale genome projects which proliferated in the 1980s and 90s.
-A paperback edition of his book Biology, Computing and the History of Molecular Sequencing: From Proteins to DNA was recently published by Palgrave-Macmillan.
+His research focuses on the history of concerted DNA mapping and sequencing initiatives, with special attention to the human and other large-scale genome projects that proliferated in the 1980s and 90s.
+He has also investigated the emergence of agricultural biotechnology and the cloning of Dolly the sheep.
+His book Biology, Computing and the History of Molecular Sequencing: From Proteins to DNA was published by Palgrave-Macmillan (2012, paperback edition in 2015).
 He previously worked as a journalist and is interested in science communication and public engagement.

 1) Interactions between biomedicine and computing / biology and agriculture.